 A High-Quality Flashlight

-One of the most important items you’ll be packing for your adventure is a high quality flashlight.
+One of the most essential items you’ll be packing for your adventure is a high-quality flashlight.
 Now isn’t the time to cut corners and pick up that budget flashlight that may or may not work.
 You want a flashlight that is bright, reliable, sturdy, and can handle the conditions.
 A tactical flashlight is usually your best bet for camping, and these can be found at besttacticalflashlights.org.

 As an added tip, you will also want to pack extra batteries “just in case.”

 Here's another absolute must-have.
 Even if you're heading to a place you know well and that you've visited before, you may want to go for a hike or a mini-adventure away from the campsite.
 Navigational tools can literally save your life by making sure you never get lost.
 A portable GPS is obviously the most user-friendly choice, but because these can act up from time to time, it's a good idea to bring a map and compass too.

 If the GPS uses batteries, you’ll want to bring spares, or the charger to recharge it.
 Many campsites offer charge stations nowadays.